ma489/ma489.github.io/_posts/2015-10-15-android-chat-app.md

 ---
 A P2P chat app for Android.
 You can start a server locally, or connect to one, and exchange messages.
 Nothing ground-breaking, but it was a good way for me to learn more about the Android platform.

-It was also interesting thinking about things that one normally doesn&#8217;t when developing, but become a consideration when developing for a mobile system (things like battery power!)
+It was also interesting thinking about things that one normally doesn't when developing, but become a consideration when developing for a mobile system (things like battery power!)

 Source code here on: [github.com/ma489/android-chat](https://github.com/ma489/android-chat)